The college application game is steeped in numbers. Let’s start with these:

 For colleges that accept applications early, they may choose to defer some strong candidates to include in the “regular” round of applications.
 They didn’t offer acceptance in the early stages, but there still is a chance that an offer will be coming.
 The college wants to compare these deferred applications with the other applications still coming in to get a better perspective of the entire applicant pool.

 This one is self-explanatory.
 The college is simply saying “Thank you for your application and fee, but we are not offering you a spot in our next freshman class.”
 In today’s admissions landscape, the number of applications received by highly rejective colleges continues to climb, and their acceptance rate gets smaller and smaller.
-Stanford’s acceptance rate for 2021/22 was only 4.3%.
-95.7% of all applicants receive a rejection.
+Stanford’s acceptance rate for the Class of 2026 was only 3.68%.
+96.32% of all applicants receive a rejection.
 Think about that.

 What is the strategy to combat deferrals, waitlists, and rejections before they happen?